-MCE 8X Blu-ray Disc External Recordable Drive review
+MCE 8X Blu-ray Disc External Recordable Drive full review

 The MCE 8X Blu-ray Disc External Recordable Drive is a desktop optical drive that connects to your Mac via USB 2.0 or eSATA.
 It can burn Blu-ray discs as well as dual-layer DVDs and CD-Rs.
 When attached via USB, the MCE proved to be a fast and reliable burner, but it had some problems when using the eSATA connection.